2026 Programme main image

 Ilias Alami

 Can trading carbon and biodiversity really help save the planet — and make financial sense?
-This session unpacks how these fast-growing credit markets…
+In this session Dorian van Raalte, investment…

 Can trading carbon and biodiversity really help save the planet — and make financial sense?
-This session unpacks how these fast-growing credit markets work, what counts as genuine environmental impact, and where the real opportunities (and…
+In this session Dorian van Raalte, investment professional with global private markets experience across structured debt and equity, specialising…

 Why do players and agents make so much money while many clubs struggle to break even?
 Can commercial innovation outrun soaring wages?
 And what happens…